rtic-rs/rtic/book/en/src/preface.md

 Given that the approach is dead simple, how come SRP and hardware accelerated scheduling is not adopted by any other mainstream RTOS?

 The answer is simple, the commonly adopted threading model does not lend itself well to static analysis - there is no known way to extract the task/resource dependencies from the source code at compile time (thus ceilings cannot be efficiently computed and the LIFO resource locking requirement cannot be ensured).
-Thus SRP based scheduling is in the general case out of reach for any thread based RTOS.
+Thus, SRP based scheduling is in the general case out of reach for any thread based RTOS.

 ## RTIC into the Future

 Asynchronous programming in various forms are getting increased popularity and language support.
 Rust natively provides an `async`/`await` API for cooperative multitasking and the compiler generates the necessary boilerplate for storing and retrieving execution contexts (i.e., managing the set of local variables that spans each `await`).

-The Rust standard library provides collections for dynamically allocated data-structures (useful to manage execution contexts at run-time.
+The Rust standard library provides collections for dynamically allocated data-structures which are useful to manage execution contexts at run-time.
 However, in the setting of resource constrained real-time systems, dynamic allocations are problematic (both regarding performance and reliability - Rust runs into a *panic* on an out-of-memory condition).
-Thus, static allocation is king!
+Thus, static allocation is the preferable approach!

 RTIC provides a mechanism for `async`/`await` that relies solely on static allocations.
-However, the implementation relies on the `#![feature(type_alias_impl_trait)]` (TAIT) which is undergoing stabilization (thus RTIC 2.0.x currently requires a *nightly* toolchain).
+However, the implementation relies on the `#![feature(type_alias_impl_trait)]` (TAIT) which is undergoing stabilization (thus RTIC v2.x currently requires a *nightly* toolchain).
 Technically, using TAIT, the compiler determines the size of each execution context allowing static allocation.

 From a modelling perspective `async/await` lifts the run-to-completion requirement of SRP, and each section of code between two yield points (`await`s) can be seen as an individual task.
 The compiler will reject any attempt to `await` while holding a resource (not doing so would break the strict LIFO requirement on resource usage under SRP).

-So with the technical stuff out of the way, what does `async/await` bring to the RTIC table?
+So with the technical stuff out of the way, what does `async/await` bring to the table?

 The answer is - improved ergonomics!
-In cases you want a task to perform a sequence of requests (and await their results in order to progress).
+A recurring use case is to have task perform a sequence of requests and then await their results in order to progress.
 Without `async`/`await` the programmer would be forced to split the task into individual sub-tasks and maintain some sort of state encoding (and manually progress by selecting sub-task).
 Using `async/await` each yield point (`await`) essentially represents a state, and the progression mechanism is built automatically for you at compile time by means of `Futures`.

 Rust `async`/`await` support is still incomplete and/or under development (e.g., there are no stable way to express `async` closures, precluding use in iterator patterns).
 Nevertheless, Rust `async`/`await` is production ready and covers most common use cases.